How to Save While Paying Off Debt

 Here are some basics for starting and growing your savings:

 - Shop around for your savings account.
 Many savings accounts offer a small amount of interest as a return on your deposit.
 But rates can vary from one account to another.
 If you find an account with better rates, that extra interest can add up over time—especially as your savings grow.

-For more support, consider making an appointment with a Money Coach, like Carmen, in your area.
+And for more support, consider making an appointment with a Money & Life Mentor in your area.